tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 Semantically, the meaning of `NameExpr "foo"` is whatever expression `"foo"` is bound to in a given scope.
-So if we have `foo = 3`, then `NamExpr "foo"` should evaluate to `IntLiteral 3`, using our expression syntax.
+So if we have `foo = 3`, then `NameExpr "foo"` should evaluate to `IntLiteral 3`, using our expression syntax.

 ### If Expressions

-The next kind of expression are *if* expressions, things like:
+Next we have *if* expressions, things like:

 ```haskell
 if y then 3 else 4